How we build

 The making is part of the product.

-Our weekly cadence
+Our cadence

 The 5-gate process